minamoto-group/scopus/README.md

 # What scopus.py does

 I developed this script, scopus.py, to update scopus scores of my 100+ colleagues in the department regularly.
-The script has several functionality which includes
+The script has several functionalities which include

 1. searching authors by name or author ID
 2. adding author(s) information to the list (see below)